 Arrive

-After the incident (war, wildfires, earthquakes, etc), people find a place to settle in temporarily, semi-permanently, or permanently.
+After the incident (war, persecution, climate disasters, etc), people flee for a place to settle temporarily, semi-permanently, or permanently.

 Basic Needs